Share this:

 Yes, riders may bring packages onboard MetroNow! vehicles.
 Packages may not take a seat, and operators cannot assist customers with packages.

-MetroNow! will not accept Fare Deal, MVP, or any other Metro discount program cards during the pilot period.
+MetroNow! will not accept Fare Deal, MVP, or any other Metro discount program cards.
+This includes transfers and passes from regular Metro fixed-route service.

 How do riders know where to meet their driver?